 Can personal loans help improve your credit score?
 If handled correctly, the answer is yes.
 Here’s a quick list of four ways your loan can improve bad credit, and what that means for your borrowing experience.

 Here are four ways an installment loan can improve your credit score.

 Installment loans are not the only way to build credit.
 In fact, they’re probably not even the best way, since they will cost you money in interest and fees.
 However, an installment loan is a good option for emergencies and unexpected expenses.
 And while you’re borrowing, you might as well reap the benefits of a healthy boost to your credit score.

 It’s worth noting that not all installment loans carry the same weight to improve your credit score.
 It’s a scale.
 The larger and more reputable the loan, the greater its effect on your credit score.
 So something like a home loan or car loan, when paid on time, will boost your credit score more than a small, four-figure personal loan.
-However, a personal loan, like the ones we offer here at Helix by Lead Bank, can help you take steps toward qualifying for those larger loans and also help you build healthy financial habits.
+However, a personal loan, like the ones we offer at Helix, can help you take steps toward qualifying for those larger loans and also help you build healthy financial habits.

 They Diversify Your Lines of Credit

 It would be convenient to simply borrow once and pay on it faithfully until your credit score is maxed out.
 Unfortunately, that’s not how it works.
 A percentage of your credit score is determined by how many different lines of credit you’re successfully paying on at any given time.
 FICO calls this “Credit Mix,” and it accounts for 10% of your credit score.
 So if you already have a few accounts open, such as a credit card and a student loan, an online loan can diversify that portfolio further.
 This is a solid strategy as long as you have a definite plan to repay each loan.
 Obviously, failure to repay your loans or credit cards will hurt your credit score, so be sure to plan each month’s payment into your regular budget.